GRF-Tahuri

 FOUNDATION & Adat Origins

-GRF Tahuri emerged from lived experience within Maluku’s adat environment, combined with long-term exposure to European development, policy, and knowledge systems.
+GRF emerged from long-term engagement with Maluku’s adat environments alongside exposure to international governance, policy, and institutional systems.

 Institutional Stewardship & Accountability